 b) Reconciliation of GAAP Basis to Budgetary Basis - The City's budgetary basis of accounting used for budget vs. actual reporting differs from GAAR.
 For budgetary purposes, encumbrances are recorded as expenditures but are reflected as reservations of fund balances for GAAP purposes.
 For budgetary purposes, proceeds of long-term debt and transfers in are classified as revenues.
-For budgetary purposes prior years' resources used to cover current year budgetary expenditures are recorded as revenues.
+For budgetary purposes, proceeds of long-term debt and transfers are recorded as revenues.
+For GAAP purposes, proceeds of long-term debt and transfers are recorded as revenues.
 For GAAP purposes, proceeds of long-term debt and transfers out are treated as other financing sources.
 Provision for doubtful account expenditures are not budgeted.
 A reconciliation of the different basis of revenue and expenditure recognition for the year ended December 31, 2009 is as follows (dollars in thousands):